DianeFarmer/pmi_sprint_reporter/docs/index.md

 # Introduction

-This Data Sprint is an opportunity for the Data Resource Core (DRC) to assess the technical capabilities and understand the source data of the Healthcare Provider Organization (HPO) sites required to transmit EHR data.
+The purpose of the Data Sprint module is to provide a structured framework for data stewards at Health Provider Organizations to become familiar with the technical requirements associated with submitting EHR data for the All of us Research Program **prior** to operating within the live production environment.
+It is also an opportunity for the Data Resource Core (DRC) to assess the technical capabilities and needs of participating sites.
 Your participation as a HPO will provide key insight towards the integration of this information into the All of Us Research Program.
-We provide here an overview of the components of the Data Sprint Request:
+We provide here an overview of the components of the Data Sprint process:

  1. Overview
  1. [Data Model](data_model.md)